 The Employees' Pension System (EPS) consists of four parts.
 The Non-Contributory Pension System (NCPS) was established on January 1, 1980 and consists only of those participating employers that did not elect membership in the Employees' Contributory Pension System (ECPS) or the Alternate Contributory Pension Selection (ACPS).
 The Employees' Contributory Pension System (ECPS) was established as of July 1, 1998 and consists of those participating employers that elected participation in the ECPS effective July 1, 1998 through July 1, 2005 and did not elect membership in the ACPS as of July 1, 2006.
 Employees who transferred from the ERS to the EPS after April 1, 1998 were not eligible for the benefits of the ECPS.
 The Alternate Contributory Pension Selection (ACPS) was established as of July 1, 2006 and consists of all eligible State employees and those participating employers that elected participation in the ACPS effective July 1, 2006.
+Employees who transferred from the ERS to the EPS after April 1, 1998 were not eligible for the benefits of the ACPS effective July 1, 2006.
+Employees who transferred from the ERS to the EPS after April 1, 1998 were not eligible for the benefits of the ACPS effective July 1, 2006.
 Employees who transferred from the ERS to the EPS after April 1, 1998 were not eligible for the benefits of the ACPS.
 The Reformed Contributory Pension Benefit (RCPB) was established as of July 1, 2011 and consists of all State employees and employees of participating governmental units enrolling in the EPS on or after July 1, 2011.
-It does not apply to employees of participating governmental units participating in the NCPS or ECPS who enroll in the Employees' Pension System on or after July 1, 2011.
+It does not apply to employees' Pension System on or after July 1, 2011.

-Benefits provided - SRPS provides retirement, disability and death benefits as well as annual cost-of-living adjustments to plan members and beneficiaries.
+Benefits provided - SRPS provides retirement, disability and death benefits as well as annual cost-ofliving adjustments to plan members and beneficiaries.